Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Evaluation and Discussion

 \section{Evaluation and Discussion}

-We tested our methods in several simulations to verify the theoretical results and evaluate the integrator's performance.
-Besides showing the structure-preserving behavior of our method, we also compare errors for multi-step predictions that could be used in, for example, model-predictive control.
+We test our methods in several simulations to illustrate the theoretical results and evaluate the integrator's performance.
+Besides demonstrating the structure-preserving properties, we also investigate errors for multi-step predictions that are relevant in, for example, model-predictive control.

+For each system, training samples are drawn from 200 simulated trajectories starting with uniformly distributed random initial configurations and zero velocity.
+Each trajectory runs for 2 seconds with a time step of 100$\mu$s.
+Test samples are drawn from another 100 simulated trajectories with the same setup.
+Each training sample consists of the full state input $\boldsymbol{z}_k$ and the velocity targets $\boldsymbol{v}_{k+1}$.
+We use an automatic relevance determination squared-exponential kernel of suitable dimensions for all experiments.
+Optimal hyperparameters are determined from 100 runs of maximizing the marginal likelihood with varying initial guesses for the hyperparameters.